 #8 – Nokia 6800

-The 6800 brought with itself a hybrid keypad – featuring both a QWERTY and a normal keypad.
+The Nokia 6800 brought with itself a hybrid keypad – featuring both a QWERTY and a normal keypad.
 Additionally, it also featured GPRS support, and a whopping 5 MB of memory.
+And its design was perhaps the predecessor to the QWERTY phones of the future.

 #7 – Nokia 7370

 A standard phone with standard features – except that it featured a display that could swing 180 degrees.
 You could spin it and cover the keypad, reducing the phone’s length by half.
-With flowery designs all over it, this phone doubled as a fashion accessory too.
+With flowery designs all over it, this unique Nokia design doubled as a fashion accessory too.

 #6 – Nokia 7900 prism